-- 1. Nature provides us with vital support systems, allowing life on our planet to continue; - 2.
-The climate crisis is intimately linked to the damage to nature which is happening around the world; that nutrient cycles, such as the carbon, nitrogen, phosphate and water cycles are all regulated by nature and are linked together; - 3.
-That we have responsibilities across the county of Derbyshire which have an impact on nature and that we will make decisions that protect and enhance it wherever possible; - 4.
-The requirement to take action is urgent, as climate change is rapidly disrupting natural cycles and habitats in Derbyshire.
-Steps to address the climate crisis must be in tandem with action to help ecosystems recover and become more resilient; - 5.
-The principles we need to adopt and the steps to help nature recover are detailed in the attached briefing paper, and these will be enacted by the Council.
+1. Nature provides us with vital support systems, allowing life on our planet to continue;

+2. The climate crisis is intimately linked to the damage to nature which is happening around the world; that nutrient cycles, such as the carbon, nitrogen, phosphate and water cycles are all regulated by nature and are linked together;

+3. That we have responsibilities across the county of Derbyshire which have an impact on nature and that we will make decisions that protect and enhance it wherever possible;

+4. The requirement to take action is urgent, as climate change is rapidly disrupting natural cycles and habitats in Derbyshire.
+Steps to address the climate crisis must be in tandem with action to help ecosystems recover and become more resilient;
-Briefing paper

-1. The Council acknowledges:
+The Council acknowledges:

-The value of nature
+1. The value of nature -

-- 1.1 The findings of the Dasgupta Review which highlights that nature is an asset on which all aspects of our society depend.2 There has been underinvestment in our natural assets which must be reversed. - 1.2 Our current demands on natural resources are unsustainable, requiring the equivalent of 1.6 Earths to maintain the world's current living standards. - 1.3 Biodiversity is declining faster than at any time in human history.
-Such declines are undermining nature's productivity and adaptability, which poses excessive uncertainty for our economies and wellbeing. - 1.4 Access to green space is a key factor in improving health and wellbeing and connection to it increases pro-environmental behaviour change.
+1.1 - The findings of the Dasgupta Review which highlights that nature is an asset on which all aspects of our society depend.
+There has been underinvestment in our natural assets which must be reversed.

+1.2 - Our current demands on natural resources are unsustainable, requiring the equivalent of 1.6 Earths to maintain the world's current living standards.

+1.3 - Biodiversity is declining faster than at any time in human history.
+Such declines are undermining nature's productivity and adaptability, which poses excessive uncertainty for our economies and wellbeing.

+1.4 - Access to green space is a key factor in improving health and wellbeing and connection to it increases pro-environmental behaviour change.
 3

-Interconnection to the climate crisis -
+2. The interconnection to the climate crisis -

-2.5 That the climate and ecological crises are interlinked and that nature can provide one-third of the most cost-effective solutions to fighting climate change.4
+2.1 - That the climate and ecological crises are interlinked and that nature can provide one-third of the most cost-effective solutions to fighting climate change.

-2.6 That climate change is displacing nature from its historic habitat ranges as average temperatures increase.
+2.2 - That climate change is displacing nature from its historic habitat ranges as average temperatures increase.
 To help nature adapt, we need to make habitats more resilient and create and enhance wildlife corridors to allow nature to move to more suitable locations.

-The path to rebuilding nature - The Lawton Review
+3. The path to rebuilding nature - The Lawton Review